seylitanez/seylitanez/README.md

-- 🔭 I’m currently working on my Final Year Project
+- 🔭 I’m currently working as a Backend Developer